Robert-Munroe/CapstoneProjectOne2022/README.md

 its own table.
 5. This project will test to ensure its getting all of the api data, and tests to make sure we are putting data into the tables correctly.
+6. puts the greatest change in movies into a new table

 What is currently not there:
-1. Finding out the largest change up and down for movies
-2. Testing to make sure I recieved the biggest change
+1. Testing to make sure I recieved the biggest change